Brewers vs. Dodgers Player Props Betting Odds

 Santana Stats

-- Carlos Santana has 91 hits with 25 doubles, 15 home runs, 47 walks and 59 RBI.
-He's also stolen six bases.
+- Carlos Santana has collected 92 hits with 25 doubles, 16 home runs and 47 walks.
+He has driven in 60 runs with six stolen bases.

 Santana Recent Games